 Membership prices: 30€ (annual membership), 10€ (weekly membership), 5€ (daily membership).
 All memberships include unlimited 60-minute rides, which means you can ride as many times per day as you wish, and the first 60 minutes of each ride are included in the membership fee.
 Rides longer than 60 minutes are subject to extended use charges (€ 1 per every additionally started 60 minutes).
 For more information about Tartu Smart Bike Share visit the webpage ratas.tartu.ee.

-How to order a taxi?
+How to order a taxi or ride-sharing service?

 - Download a ride-sharing app (Uber, Bolt) on your phone

 - In Tartu, call any of the numbers listed on the City Government Website

 - In Tallinn, the most common taxi companies are Forus Takso, Tallink Takso or Takso24